nunci/nunci.github.io/_pages/about.md

 * Practice your listening by trying to repeat what you hear by typing or speaking
 * Practice your reading and writing by typing

+**High-quality voice synthesis**

+nunci uses a number of TTS providers, including [Google Text-to-Speech](https://translate.google.com/), to automatically speak your words or phrases in a number of high-quality voices.

 **Automatic translation**

 While building your lexicon, use [Google Translate](https://translate.google.com/) to effortlessly translate your words and phrases to/from the language you are learning.

-**High-quality voice synthesis**

-nunci uses a number of TTS providers, including [Google Text-to-Speech](https://translate.google.com/), to automatically speak your words or phrases in a number of high-quality voices.
+However, learning the translations (especially of longer phrases) yourself or with a native speaker might prove to be more accurate than using a machine.
+Remember, laziness usually doesn't pay off.

 **Easily switch between languages**